15 Ways to Make Money With Your Home You can earn passive income simply by using your home well. Here are a few ways to take advantage of your space.

-It is possible to grow enough fruits, vegetables, or flowers to sell even on a small suburban lot.
+It is possible to grow enough fruits, vegetables, or flowers to sell, even on a small suburban lot.
 You can increase your growing options even further if you have several acres.
-The ubiquitous roadside stand sells fresh flowers, fruit, nuts, and local produce during peak season in many places.
+The ubiquitous roadside stand sells fresh flowers, fruits, nuts, and local produce during peak season in many places.

 The market for fresh, local foods is growing as people become increasingly aware of food safety and wholesomeness.
 You could put your green thumb to work and sell your produce at a local farmers' market or your own property if you have one.

 If you're like most people, you have a closet full of clothes you don't wear and a kitchen pantry full of appliances that haven't been used for years.
 There's also all that baby gear gathering dust in your basement or garage that your kids no longer need.

 With that in mind, the next time you do a little spring cleaning, sell these items on sites such as Tradesy, Poshmark, Gazelle, and OfferUp.
 Just note that these items should be in decent condition and these sites also charge fees.

 If you don't want to part with these items, you can still make money off of them.
 How?
 By renting them out on sites like Fat Llama, BabyQuip, or Splinster.